DaddyWharf/DaddyWharf/README.md

 - 👋 Hi, I’m @DaddyWharf
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Software Enginerring
+- 🌱 I’m currently learning Software Engineering

 <!---
 DaddyWharf/DaddyWharf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.